eciggaar/botmaster-watsonconversation-socketio/README.md

   ![Name your application][1]

-4. Select the "Delivery Pipeline" icon and choose your region, organization and space to deploy to.
+4. Select the **Delivery Pipeline** icon and choose your region, organization and space to deploy to.

   ![Select region][2]

 5. Once successfully deployed, you will be presented with this screen.
-Now you can click "View app" to see the bot's user interface.
+Now you can click **View app** to see the bot's user interface.

   ![Success deployment][3]